Trade Schools, Colleges and Universities

 1. Find Help

-Woman using laptop outsideYou may be able to avoid a lot of common mistakes—and achieve success more quickly—by enlisting the support of others.
+Woman using laptop outsideEnlisting the support of others may help you avoid many common mistakes and achieve success more quickly.
 Most communities have non-profit or government-run agencies that assist people seeking disability employment services.

 2. Know Where to Look